John Hawley (footballer)

-John East Hawley (born 8 May 1954) is an English former professional footballer and coach, who played as a forward.
+John East Hawley (born 8 May 1954) is an English former professional footballer and coach who played as a forward.
 Hawley played for several English clubs: Hull City, Leeds United, Arsenal, Sunderland, Leyton Orient, Bradford City, and Scunthorpe United.
 He also played for NASL's St. Louis Stars.

-At the end of his playing days, Hawley went on to work as a coach in the academy of Nottingham Forest.
+At the end of his playing days, Hawley went on to work as a coach in the Nottingham Forest academy.

 Career

 Born in Patrington, East Riding of Yorkshire, Hawley first played as a professional footballer in 1972, for Hull City.
 He was loaned for the 1975–76 season to the St. Louis Stars, rejoining Hull at that season's end.

 In 1978, Hawley made the switch for £81,000 to local rivals, Leeds United.
 Hawley was the Whites' top scorer, scoring 16 goals in 33 appearances.
 He left in the summer of 1979 for Sunderland, for £200,000.